rrivas-utec/game_generator/README.md

 2. Ensure GNU C++/G++ has been installed or install as follow: `` sudo apt install g++ [ENTER]``
 3. Ensure GNU Debug has been installed or install as follow: `` sudo apt install gdb [ENTER]``
 4. Ensure Git has been installed or install as follow: `` sudo apt install git [ENTER]``
-5. More details see Linux - Ubuntu section: [JetBrains](https://www.jetbrains.com/help/clion/installation-guide.html)
+5. Install CLion and more details see Linux - Ubuntu section: [JetBrains](https://www.jetbrains.com/help/clion/installation-guide.html)
 6. Install SFML
     * Open a Terminal: [Ctrl] + [Alt] + [T]
     * Go to Home folder: `` cd ~ [ENTER] ``